 If the Defendant sends you any payments after the Writ has been issued, you should inform the High Court Enforcement Officer immediately so that he or she can allow any appropriate credit and recover any balance due including any fees from the debtor.
 Please remember that by accepting payment direct, you do become liable for the enforcement officer's fees should they not be recoverable from the debtor.

 What does the High Court Enforcement Officer do next?

-By issuing the Writ, the High Court Enforcement Officers are commanded to seize and sell goods in the absence of payment by the debtor.
+By issuing the Writ, the High Court Enforcement Officers are commanded to take control and, if need be, remove and sell goods in the absence of payment by the debtor.
 You should check with the High Court Enforcement Officer whom you have instructed as to his or her approach to carrying out the work, but enforcement commences with the sending of a Notice of Enforcement to the debtor.
 If you gave more than one address for the debtor, the High Court Enforcement Officer will visit each address in turn.

 If the Defendant fails to settle the amount due, and has goods that can be sold, the High Court Enforcement Officer will remove and sell the goods and take the fees related to taking, storing and selling the goods from the amount raised at auction.

 The High Court Enforcement Officer will send you the balance after any auction sale.
 If this amount does not repay the amount you are owed, the High Court Enforcement Officer will visit the defendant again to see if there are any other goods that could be sold.
 If there are none, the High Court Enforcement Officer will not be able to take any more action on the Writ unless you are able to direct the High Court Enforcement Officer to a further address where the judgment debtor may have goods.